 Made for iPhone Hearing Aids

 Apple has worked with top manufacturers to create hearing aids designed specifically for iPhone and iPad.
-These advanced hearing aids provide outstanding sound quality, offer many helpful features, and are as easy to set up and use as any other Bluetooth device.
+These advanced hearing aids provide outstanding sound quality, offer many helpful features and are as easy to set up and use as any other Bluetooth device.
 You can quickly access the features and settings of your paired hearing aid by triple-clicking the Home button.
 Glance at the battery status or change the left and right volume, together or separately.
-And quickly apply your audiologist’s environmental presets as you go outdoors or enter noisy locations, like restaurants, without having to rely on additional remotes.
+And quickly apply your audiologist’s environmental presets as you go outside or enter noisy locations, like restaurants, without having to rely on additional remotes.

 Live Listen for Made for iPhone Hearing Aids

 Made for iPhone hearing aids can help you have better conversations in loud places.
-Just turn on the Live Listen feature and move your iPad toward the people you’re talking with.1 Live Listen uses the microphone to pick up what they’re saying more clearly.
+Just turn on the Live Listen feature and move your iPad towards the people you’re talking with.1 Live Listen uses the microphone to pick up what they’re saying more clearly.

 Messages with iMessage

 iMessage lets you start up a conversation without needing to say or hear a word.
 Send unlimited messages to anyone on an iPhone, iPad, iPod touch, Apple Watch or Mac.
 Or send a group message to keep everyone in the loop.
 You can also share photos, videos, locations, links or the occasional emoticon.3